4 Fatal Helicopter Accidents That Happened During Movie Shoots

 The plot concerns a cyborg named Paco Queuruak being hunted down a crew of nasty bastards.
 We’re specifically told that Paco is 70% robot and 30% human.
 This plot point is drilled home throughout the film as the actor playing Paco, Daniel Greene, emotes 30% of the time and remains facially and tonally frozen for the other 70%.
 The end result is an acting performance that is 100% B-movie awesome (i.e. shit).

 One of the film’s nasty bastards is played by Claudio Casinelli, who, while positioned in a helicopter, wielding a machine gun, attempts to stuff Queruak full of bullets.
 The resulting footage is quite gorgeous, albeit slightly long-winded, shot in the Arizona desert, culminating in a showdown over the steel arch Navajo Bridge, which crosses over the Colorado River.
 Both Casinelli and the helicopter’s pilot died attempting to fly under the bridge, when a blade snagged the structure, causing them to plummet out of the sky and into the river.

 Eyewitnesses stated that a sudden gust of wind had caused the helicopter to collide with the bridge and that the pilot was seemingly distracted, observing the film crew’s position and deciding on the best place to land.

 Casinelli’s body was not recovered until a day later, due to strong river currents.
-He was still strapped into his seat.
-The pilot’s body was swept away.
+When they found him, he was still strapped into his seat.
+The pilot had been swept away.